sandyra5/Movie_success/README.md

 ### 1️⃣ XGBoost Model
 - Used for **Movie Success Prediction** (Hit/Flop/Moderate).
 - Extracted key features like:
-  - Budget
+  - Genre
-  - Number of screens
+  - Cast
-  - IMDB ratings
+  - Director
-  - Social media popularity
+  - Plot
-  - Cast and crew influence
 - Trained and evaluated the model using metrics such as **accuracy**, **precision**, and **recall**.
 - Achieved the highest accuracy among all models tested (compared to Random Forest and CNN).